nkabbara/nkabbara.github.io/books/on-writing-well.md

 4. Replace dull facts with a name or a metaphor that will bring them to life.
 5. Improve weak verbs with short active ones.
 Same for adjectives and nouns.
 6. Visually break up your work into phases when it makes since, like three *'s to notify the reader of a change in chronology (flashback), or subject or emphasis or tone.
-7. The plethora of material you've collected and studied in your research is not lost even though you'be only used a small percentage of it.
-It's not lost because it remains in your writing as an intangible shadow that makes the reader know or feel that you know more about the sbuejct than you've put in.
+7. The plethora of material you've collected and studied in your research is not lost even though you'd be only used a small percentage of it.
+It's not lost because it remains in your writing as an intangible shadow that makes the reader know or feel that you know more about the subject than you've put in.
 You're just choosing the best.
 8. Use humor mostly to keep yourself amused more than the reader.
 You're having fun.
 If they laugh, good.
 If not, oh well.
 9. Moderately making yourself gullible- or downright stupid- gives the reader the enormous pleasure of feeling superior.
 10. Strike bonds with your fellow reader by bringing in analogies or references from your other interests.
 Create more resolution and resonance in your work.
-11. Use the exclamation point sparringly if at all.
+11. Use the exclamation point sparingly if at all.
-12. Use surprising words that are not long and not fancy and not pretencious.
+12. Use surprising words that are not long and not fancy and not pretentious.
-13. Use hooks at the end of paragraphs and section to properl the readers into the next.
+13. Use hooks at the end of paragraphs and section to propel the readers into the next.
 14. You are under no obligation to use the actual shape of events that transpired in real life.
 You don't have to reconstruct everything the way it happened.
 End when it's time to stop.
 Organize things in a way that appeals to you.

 Some useful writing devices: